 Loading Events

-The Climate Area of the FSR is pleased to announce its 11th Annual Conference on the Economic Assessment of European Climate Policies to take place at the European University Institute in Florence on Tuesday, 2 and Wednesday, 3 December 2025.
+The Climate Area of the FSR is pleased to announce its 11th Annual Conference on the Economic Assessment of European Climate Policies to be held at the European University Institute in Florence on Tuesday, 2 December and Wednesday, 3 December 2025.
 The two-day academic conference will follow a high-level policy conference on the assessment and acceptability of net-zero climate policies on Monday, 1 December 2025.

-The programme of the academic conference will cover some of the main climate policies at the EU and national and subnational levels.
-It will include a keynote speech, plenary speeches, as well as academic sessions focusing on carbon pricing and energy transition.
+The programme of the academic conference will cover some of the main climate policies at the EU, national and subnational levels.
+It will include a keynote speech, guest speeches, as well as academic sessions focusing on carbon pricing and energy transition.
 To honour the memory of David W. Pearce on the 20th anniversary of his passing, a dedicated roundtable discussion on his legacy will be organised in collaboration with EAERE.

 Simone Borghesi, Director of the FSR Climate, Professor and Deputy Rector for International Relationships at the University of Siena and President of the European Association of Environmental and Resource Economists (EAERE), will chair the conference.

-The Conference Scientific Committee welcomes economic and interdisciplinary research contributions.
-Applicants are warmly invited to submit papers focusing on:
+The Conference Scientific Committee has welcomed economic and interdisciplinary research contributions.
+Applicants were warmly invited to submit papers focusing on:

 • Carbon pricing, emissions trading and environmental taxation